AlJay1/Data-Collection-Pipeline/README.md

 I then pushed it into the docker hub.

 # Milestone 7
-I created a pipline for the docker container.
+Lastly, I created a pipline for the docker container.
 This would push my docker container to the hub.
-I created a workflow main.yaml file and created secrets with my docker username and passwords to allow me to login to docker.
+I created a workflow main.yaml file and created secrets in github with my docker username and passwords which would allow me to login to docker to push to the hub.